diego-lopez8/diego-lopez8/README.md

 ### About

-Research Network Engineer at New York University
+Hi, I am a Senior Research Network Engineer at New York University

-- Developing novel Machine Learning systems for Cybersecurity (HIDS/NIDS)
-- Systems Performance & Efficiency
+I focus on a wide range of topics, such as

+- Network Engineering / Network Software Engineering
-- Red Team Automation
+- Automation
-- Astronomy Data Science
+- Deployments
+- Machine Learning

 Big believer in "How you do anything is how you do everything".